-Top 5 4th Quarter Trades of RI - GuruFocus.com
+Top 5 4th Quarter Trades of Ri - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were RIVERSEDGE ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Riverview Trust Co’s top five trades of the quarter.

-During the quarter, RIVERSEDGE ADVISORS, LLC bought 136,758 shares of ARCA:VEA for a total holding of 1,083,557.
-The trade had a 1.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.11.
+Riverview Trust Co reduced their investment in BATS:IEFA by 28,200 shares.
+The trade had a 1.44% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.03 and a price-book ratio of 1.45.
+In terms of valuation, iShares Core MSCI EAFE ETF has a price-earnings ratio of 12.78 and a price-book ratio of 1.53.

-During the quarter, RIVERSEDGE ADVISORS, LLC bought 133,930 shares of ARCA:VWO for a total holding of 426,704.
-The trade had a 1.69% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $37.6.
+Riverview Trust Co reduced their investment in NAS:MSFT by 2,405 shares.
+The trade had a 0.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $239.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.22 and a price-book ratio of 1.65.
+In terms of valuation, Vanguard FTSE All-World Ex-US Small Capital Index Fund ETF has a price-earnings ratio of 10.42 and a price-book ratio of 1.23.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.